-Geography at St Augustine’s Priory is centered on the idea that, although physical environment may determine which activities people may engage in at a particular location, human activity impacts the wider environment on a broad scale.
+Geography at St Augustine’s Priory centres on the idea that, although the physical environment may determine which activities people may engage in at a particular location, human activity has an impact on the physical environment.

 In the early years the emphasis is on exploration of the United Kingdom and the pupils’ local area.
 Key skills include the identification of locations and characteristics of specific places, understanding geographical similarities and differences through studying the human and physical geography of Ealing and London.
-Students will also begin to understand the fundamental skill of map work and grid co-ordinates through the use of primary fieldwork around our school site and further afield.
+Students will also begin to understand the fundamental skills of map work by conducting primary fieldwork around our school site and further afield.
 The students use characters such as Barnaby Bear and Katie Morag to explore exotic places around the world.

-The aim of Geography at this stage is to develop the students’ enquiry skills, and to begin to extend their knowledge and understanding beyond the local area to include other areas of the United Kingdom, Europe and North and South America.
-They should begin to develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge through the use of map work and Geographical Information Systems.
-Topics within the Juniors cover a range of physical phenomena including earthquakes, volcanoes, coasts and rivers, and emphasises the importance of human interactions within our world including issues such as sustainability, deforestation, overpopulation and tourism.
+The aim of Geography at this stage is to develop the students’ enquiry skills, and to begin to extend their understanding of places beyond the local area to include other parts of the United Kingdom, Europe and North and South America.
+They begin to develop their geographical knowledge, understanding and skills to enhance their locational and place knowledge using maps and Geographical Information Systems.
+Topics cover a range of physical phenomena including earthquakes, volcanoes, coasts and rivers, and there is an emphasis on the importance of human interactions within our world including issues such as sustainability, deforestation, overpopulation and tourism.

 Fieldwork opportunities within the Preps and Juniors:

 Fieldwork supports the Geography curriculum by promoting geographical knowledge and understanding.
 We believe that students learn best about the world by experiencing it.
-There are several opportunities for fieldwork trips including visits to the Sussex coast, Kew Gardens and the Tropical Rainforest workshop, the River Chess in Amersham, Barnaby Bear exploration workshops, local area fieldtrips to Ealing and our school site, the local farm and many more.
+There are several opportunities for field trips including the fieldwork carried out at the River Chess near Amersham, Barnaby Bear exploration workshops, local area fieldtrips to Ealing and our school site, the school farm and many more.
 We encourage travel and exploration and for the students to share photographs, postcards and stories from countries they have visited throughout their time at St Augustine’s Priory.

 Form III to Upper IV (Key Stage 3)

 Students continue to develop their understanding of the UK in comparison to contrasting locations through the world.
 There is a particular emphasis on the physical world and students explore the nature of rivers, coasts, climate and tectonic features.
 Inseparable from this is the impact that human beings have on the natural world and themes like population growth, urbanisation, migration and tourism form part of the programme of study.

 Environmental concerns covered include issues to do with water, food, energy, waste, climate change and threats to biodiversity.